edixon95/language-game/README.md

 Hi welcome to my project.
 I'll add documentation here to explain everything but as a general overview;

-This project came to mind from playing around with CSS animations and creating a cool little crt monitor effect, the effect was cool and so: here it is, the idea that came from it.
+This project came to mind from playing around with CSS animations and creating a cool little crt monitor effect so here it is, the idea that came from it.

 This project uses Zustand to keep logic together and Jest for unit testing to make sure I don't accidentally add content that can't be accessed